carbon-design-system/carbon-website-archive/.github/ISSUE_TEMPLATE/question.md

 - #carbon-design-system for questions about the Design System
 - #carbon-components for questions about component styles
 - #carbon-react for questions about our React components
+- #carbon-vue for questions about our Vue components

 If these resources don't work out, help us out by filling out a couple of details below!